 4. Elanco Tapeworm Dewormer (praziquantel tablets) for Dogs

 These tablets have a firm, breakable texture that can be given directly or crumbled into food, making them suitable for dogs and puppies over four weeks old.
-They're typically used when tapeworms are the main concern, rather than for broad parasite control.
-The straightforward dosing and flexibility make them a practical choice for many pet owners.
+They're typically used when tapeworms are the primary concern, rather than for broad parasite control.
+Straightforward dosing and flexibility make them a practical choice for many pet owners.

 What We Like: